 Things to know before you go

 If you’re relatively relaxed about travelling, you might often take off for a solo trip spontaneously without any rigorous planning in advance.
-However, when you’re travelling with your pet, you’ll need to do a bit more prep.
+However, you must do more prep when travelling with your pet.

-- For easy shopping with all your requirements in one store, head to the Coles online catalogue to browse their Pet Essentials.
-You will get the best price for their food, treats and any toys to keep your companions entertained.
+- For easy shopping with all your requirements in one store, head to Coles to get their Pet Essentials.
+You will get the best price for their food, treats and toys to entertain your companions.
 PetCircle is also a good one should you forget anything; they ship for free.

 Hiring pet-friendly vehicles

-If you’re travelling in your vehicle, you can skip this part and move on to the next section.
-However, if you plan to hire a car or van in Australia, you’ll need to know whether pets are allowed on board.
-It might be something you’ve taken for granted but, many hire companies have a blanket ban on pets.
+If you’re travelling in your vehicle, skip this part and move on to the next section.
+However, if you plan to hire a car or van in Australia, you must know whether pets are allowed on board.
+It might be something you’ve taken for granted, but many hire companies have a blanket ban on pets.

 The rules are subject to change, so it’s worth checking for yourself, but on researching, we discovered that Bayswater, Thrifty and Hertz don’t usually allow pets in their vehicles.
 Sixt, Budget and Europcar will probably accept pets, but you’ll need to double-check with the location you hire from.

-Enterprise allows pets provided they are crated, while Avis seems more willing to accept pets as travel companions.
+Enterprise allows pets provided they are created, while Avis seems more willing to accept pets as travel companions.

-Whoever you rent from, the critical thing is that the vehicle is returned in the same condition as you’ll be slapped with a hefty cleaning charge if there’s any pet hair or feathers left behind.
+Whoever you rent from, the critical thing is that the vehicle is returned in the same condition, as you’ll be slapped with a hefty cleaning charge if pet hair or feathers are left behind.

 Flying with pets

-If you’re planning on flying with your pooch, there’s a lot more to consider; this handy guide from Qantas runs through the basics.
+If you plan on flying with your pooch, there’s much more to consider; this handy guide from Qantas runs through the basics.

-As a general rule, chain hotels don’t typically allow pets of any kind other than service dogs.
+Generally, chain hotels don’t typically allow pets other than service dogs.
 The main exception is Ovolo, which offers a VIPooch programme available in their hotels in Canberra, Sydney, Brisbane and Melbourne.

-It’s also a good idea to book directly, rather than via a third party.
-This is because hotels tend to be more flexible when you speak to them, and you may find that pets are allowed, even when the third party booking site says otherwise.
+Book directly rather than via a third party is also a good idea.
+This is because hotels tend to be more flexible when you speak to them.
+You may find that pets are allowed, even when the third-party booking site says otherwise.
 Consider that hotels may restrict pets to specific rooms, and if these get booked up, they may refuse to accommodate you elsewhere.
 For this reason, early booking is highly recommended.

 Best Places to Stay with your pet in Australia